liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 supported for attachments.
 No other kinds of references are supported--not even anchors.

-In addition to packaging the article Markdown files and their images, you can pass to the importer a base source URL property that specifies your source file's online repository location.
-Each article's *Edit on GitHub* button (if enabled) takes the user to the the source location.
-The importer appends each Markdown file's path from the Zip file to the base source URL to construct a URL to the article's repository source location.
-Each imported article's source URL is set to `[base URL]/[article file path]`.
+In addition to the source files and images, you can pass to the importer a base source URL property that specifies your source file's online repository location.
+Each article's *Edit on GitHub* button (if enabled) takes the user to the source location.
+The importer prefixes each file's path with the base source URL to construct a URL to the article's repository source location; it looks like `[base URL]/[article file path]`.
 Here's an example base source URL
 property:

     base.source.url=https://github.com/liferay/liferay-docs/blob/master/develop/tutorials